 Medical vs Recreational

 It should also be stressed that Canada is not going back to the old designated grow-op system from years ago.
-Canada does not want tens of thousands of facilities to monitor.
-They are looking for professional commercial production facilties that will be responsible in running their business.
-Significant security clearances, pharmaceutical standards of production, and air-tight record keeping.
-We also fully expect Health Canada to inspect such recreational producers regularly for compliance – e.g., every month, as they do now on the medical side.
+Health Canada does not want tens of thousands of facilities to monitor.
+They are looking for professional commercial production facilities that will be responsible in running their business.
+Significant security clearances, pharmaceutical standards of production, and air-tight record keeping are all required for any cannabis production facility, whether it be supplying the recreational or medical market (or both).
+Health Canada will inspect recreational producers regularly for compliance – e.g., every month, as they do now on the medical side.